AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 12|Give Time of Day (local only)

 ### Link Commands
-The `functionclass` of `link` commands affect connecting to, disconnecting from, monitoring (RX only) other nodes, and providing linking status.
+Commands using the `link` function class affect connecting to, disconnecting from, monitoring (RX only) other nodes, and providing linking status.

 Sample: